precice/precice.github.io/pages/docs/configuration/configuration-export.md

 ## Enabling exporters

 Configuring exporters in preCICE is really easy.
-To export the meshes of `MySolver1` as `vtu`, simply add the following to the configuration of the participant:
+To export the meshes of `MySolver1` as `vtu`, add the following to the configuration of the participant:

 ```xml
 <participant name="MySolver1">